Adding the AVA test runner to a project which uses ES6 modules.

 .babelrc file we will set the preset that Babel should use when compiling our source files.

 AVA operational options can be set within the project’s package.json file.
 We want to inform AVA where our test files and source files are located.

-We can also added, in the above code, further AVA options to make sure tests fail as soon as an error is encountered (failFast) and receive a more verbose test result log.
+We also added, in the above code, further AVA options to make sure tests fail as soon as an error is encountered (failFast) and receive a more verbose test result log.

 AVA does not, by default, compile ES6 source (src) files, only the test and helper files.
 To compile ES6 source files, we need to use Babel’s register module, which can also be added to the AVA configuration.